 Be specific when defining your primary market.
 Picture the person who will buy your book.
 Is it a woman between the ages of 30 and 50 who is unhappy with the signs of aging?
 A target audience of all women between the ages of 30 and 50 is too broad, so it’s important to consider what subset of that group you want to attract.
 Ask yourself what will draw them in.
 How do you hope to influence and/or interest these women?

 It’s also important to consider secondary markets.
 Secondary markets are those are the people/organizations/institutions who will also purchase your book, like educators who might be writing or teaching about your topic, or mental health practitioners if you’re writing about a topic like depression.
 Think hard about all the different groups that might benefit from your book.
 Try to come up with at least six markets for your book—a primary market and five secondary markets.
 You’re going to use this information when you start reaching out to customers, so be thorough.

 Define Your Goal

 It’s important to know what you hope to accomplish with your book.
-You should know what message you are trying to send, and whom that message is supposed to reach.
+You should know what message you want to send, and who that message is supposed to reach.
 Book marketing is about knowing who will benefit from your book, and then focusing your marketing efforts on that audience.